potocpav/python-concur-docs/Introduction.md

 c.main(counter())
 ```

 This showcases a common design pattern.
-The whole application sits inside an endless loop.
-First, the whole widget tree is constructed and displayed using `yield from`.
-Return events are collected into a `key, value` tuple.
+The application sits inside an endless loop.
+First, the whole widget tree is constructed and displayed using `yield from c.orr(...)`.
+Returned events are collected into the `key, value` tuple.
 These two variables are then branched on in an `if-elif-else` block, and the state is changed accordingly.
 Lastly, there is the `yield` statement to prevent flicker on events.
 Larger applications may contain multiple such loops, allowing for components to be separated.

 As the last thing, let's briefly tackle windows.
 In concur, creating dock-able windows is trivial: just call the `c.window` function, pass it a window name, and a widget to be displayed inside.
-The following snippet creates four windows, every one contains a fully functional counter from the previous snippet.
+The following snippet creates four windows, every one contains a counter from the previous snippet.

 ```python
 c.main(c.orr([c.window(f"Window {i}", counter()) for i in range(4)]))
 ```

 Try dragging the windows around by their titles.
 Try interacting with the counters.
 Everything just works, in a few lines of code.
 Window layout is automatically saved into the file "imgui.ini" in the current directory, so it is preserved even after the app is closed.
+You can try closing and opening the application, the last window layout will be restored.

-If you try experimenting with window creation, keep in mind that all windows must have unique titles.
+Keep in mind that all windows must have unique titles.
 This is another little wart which I wasn't able to solve yet.

 ## What next?